-The pitch of the Stripper Header may need to be adjusted to suit the combine, this is done by altering the angle of the adaptor plate.
-The adaptor plate is set in a standard position which should suit the majority of combines.
-The combine feeder house faceplate may also need adjusting, consult the CMOM for this.
+The pitch of the Stripper Header may need to be adjusted to ensure the correct rotor clearance.
+This is done by altering the angle of the combine feeder house faceplate; consult the CMOM for instructions on this.

-Park the Stripper Header and combine on level concrete.
-Adjust the outer skids as described in Section 6.4, so that bolt (b) is in the fourth hole in the skid adjuster plate (d).
+Park the Stripper Header and combine on level concrete with the gauge wheels in the "raised" position; see Section 5.2.1.
+Adjust the outer skids as described in Section 6.5, so that bolt (b) is in the fourth hole in the skid adjuster plate (d).